figma/dev-mode-mcp-server-guide/README.md

 # Figma MCP Server Guide

-The Dev Mode MCP server brings Figma directly into your workflow by providing important design information and context to AI agents generating code from Figma design files.
+The Figma MCP server brings Figma directly into your workflow by providing important design information and context to AI agents generating code from Figma design files.

 > [!WARNING]
-> 🚧 The Dev Mode MCP Server is currently in [open beta](https://help.figma.com/hc/en-us/articles/4406787442711).
+> 🚧 The Figma MCP server is currently in [open beta](https://help.figma.com/hc/en-us/articles/4406787442711).
 Some functions and settings may not yet be available.
 The feature may change and you may experience bugs or performance issues during the beta period.

 > [!NOTE]
 > Available on a [Dev or Full seat](https://help.figma.com/hc/en-us/articles/27468498501527-Updates-to-Figma-s-pricing-seats-and-billing-experience#h_01JCPBM8X2MBEXTABDM92HWZG4) on the [Professional, Organization, or Enterprise plans](https://help.figma.com/hc/en-us/articles/360040328273-Figma-plans-and-features).

+For the complete set of Figma MCP server docs, see our [developer documentation](https://developers.figma.com/docs/figma-mcp-server/).

 ## Features